Benefits of Purchase Cards

 Process Savings vs. Rebate

-Per the 2014 Purchasing Card Benchmark Survey Results by RPMG Research, the average process savings is approximately $70 per P-Card transaction when compared to traditional PO payment methods.
+Industry studies by RPMG Research Corporation have consistently shown process savings ranging, on average, between $68 and $71 per P-Card transaction when compared to traditional PO payment methods.
 Your organization's savings could be more or less, but, either way, per transaction, the process savings is always greater than the rebate.

 Benefits for Suppliers